uPortal-Project/uPortal/docs/installing/tomcat/index.md

 -XX:MaxPermSize=384m (Java 7 only) -Xmx2048m
 ```

-To add these, create a file called either `setenv.sh` (Linux/Mac) or `setenv.bat` (Windows) in your `CATALINA_HOME/bin` directory and add the configuration as follows.
+To add these, create a file called either `setenv.sh` (Linux/Mac) or `setenv.bat` (Windows) in your Tomcat `bin` directory and add the configuration as follows.
 Note for production settings you would typically want more heap space, at least 4GB.
 See Additional Tomcat Configuration below.

 ```
 JAVA_OPTS="$JAVA_OPTS -XX:+PrintCommandLineFlags -XX:MaxPermSize=384m -Xms1024m -Xmx2048m -Djsse.enableSNIExtension=false"